A Reference Document · The Language Firm

 Supply chain visibility

-The institutional capacity to see what an AI product is actually built on — which foundation model, which sub-processors, which upstream services.
-Low supply chain visibility is the condition most edtech vendor agreements leave a district in.
+The institutional capacity to see what an AI product is actually built on: which foundation model, which sub-processors, which upstream services.

 Software Bill of Materials (SBOM)

 An inventory of the software components a product is composed of.
-In the K-12 AI context, the absence of an SBOM (or its functional equivalent for model dependencies) is a documented governance gap; naming the gap is the precondition for closing it.
+In the K-12 AI context, the absence of an SBOM, or its functional equivalent for model dependencies, is a documented governance gap.

 Capability scope at time of authorization